LungeloZikalala/LungeloZikalala/README.md

 - 👋 Hi, I’m @LungeloZikalala
 - 👀 I’m interested in Data Analytics, Software engineering, and Big Data managment.
-- - 🌱 I’m currently learning applied mathematics and computer sciences
+- - 🌱 I’m currently learning  Bsc applied mathematics and computer sciences as a student in University of Zululand
 - 💞️ I’m looking to collaborate on framework practical on software related feild of study.Most importantly advancing my progeamming skills
 - 📫 How to reach me: contact number - 0624791034, EMAIL:zikalalaasande75@gmail.com